 In the healthcare sector, Abbott is a major player.
 Abbott is one of the largest organizations in the world engaged in the discovery, development, manufacture, and sale of diversified health care products.
 As you can see from the chart above, ABT stock price has been on a steady climb.
 I suspect this has happened because later this year, Abbott will spin-off its pharmaceutical business into a separate publicly traded company called AbbVie [pronounced Abb-vee].
 AbbVie will take over Abbott’s current portfolio of pharmaceuticals and biologics.
 Abbott’s reorganization hasn’t been cheap since costs have shaved earnings since the beginning of the year but I believe this is a temporary issue.

 On September 13th, Abbott’s Board of Directors declared the company’s 355th consecutive quarterly dividend will be paid on October 15th.
 I wouldn’t be surprised if the dividend gets bumped to a few cents from the current $0.51 USD before the end of the year, even with the spin-off.
-Feel free to take a look back at when I bought Abbott.

 Bank of Nova Scotia (BNS)